georgekovin/Portfolio/modules/data_cleaner/readme.md

 ## Instructions
 * This library is written in `python 3.11` an requires `numpy` and `pandas` libraries, preferably last versions.
 So you need it installed in your IDE.
-* You need to have the Data Cleaner file in a directory with your current project, so you can import it with simple `from <directory>.data_cleaner import <function>` or `import *` if you want to get all functions.
+* You need to have the `data_cleaner` file in a same directory with your current project, so you can import it with simple `from data_cleaner import <function>` or `import *` if you want to get all functions.

 ## Conclusion
 I've tested my library in Jupyter-notebook file `cleaner_test.ipynb`, and it has showed me it's efficiency.
 Try it in your Data Analysis and you will see that too.